 The NEESreu program (Research Experiences for Undergraduates) is a dynamic 10-week summer research program sponsored by the National Science Foundation for upper division undergraduate students interested in Civil, Electrical or Computer Engineering, and other fields related to seismic risk mitigation.

-The online application for the Summer 2013 NEES REU program is now closed.
+Click here for the online application for the Summer 2014 NEES REU program

 What Are REU Students Doing Now?